-168. By 25 February 2019, Boral was aware (within the meaning of r 19.12 of the ASX Listing Rules) of the Overstated Boral North America HY19 Financial Performance Information and/or the Alternative Overstated Boral North America HY19 Financial Performance Information.
+168. By-From 25 February 2019 (including from each day after that date), Boral was aware (within the meaning of r 19.12 of the ASX Listing Rules) of the Overstated Boral North America HY19 Financial Performance Information and/or the Alternative Overstated Boral North America HY19 Financial Performance Information.